 February 17 11-1 PM

 After walking through the Mega Model Trains and the Aerosol:Graffiti exhibit, you can bring the kids to see the historical paintings of Washington and Lincoln.
 As well, they will be hosting a special President’s Day craft.

 February 18 1-4 pm

 Visit the home of the only US President born in the United States, Grover Cleveland!
 His home is open to the public on President’s Day, where you can learn about this Jersey native.
 Learning about the history of his youth is further enhanced as children can try on period clothing.

 George Washington Birthday Party

 The Washington Crossing Visitor Center Museum, Titusville

 Are looking for a historical birthday party?
-Have some cake and sing Happy Birthday to the first President at 1pm!
-There will be lots of children’s activities including making a birthday card for George.
+Have some cake and sing Happy Birthday to the first President at 3 pm!
+There will be lots of children’s activities including participation in Let’s Draw George!